 GBD assembles clinical informatics data, including hospital data, ambulatory (including general practitioner) visits, and health insurance claims.
 For each GBD cause (diseases), non-primary to primary diagnosis ratios and outpatient to inpatient care ratios are extracted from several regions [9].
 The log of the ratios is modeled by age and sex using Meta-Regression-Bayesian Regularised Trimmed (MR-BRT), the Bayesian meta-regression tool[9].

 GBD uses three main modeling strategies, including the Cause of Death Ensemble model (CODEm), Spatiotemporal Gaussian process regression, and DisMod-MR 2.1, to generate estimates of each measure of interest by age, sex, location, and year [9].
 More details of each model are provided in Supplementary Methods.

+To test whether changes in age-adjusted and raw prevalence, incidence, and DALYs from 1990 to 2019 occurred in certain age groups in particular, or in certain SDI groups, we conducted two meta-regression analyses.
+The first used age groups as moderators and 1990 to 2019 changes as outcome.
+The second assigned the corresponding SDI value to each country, and used it as moderators with, again, 1990 to 2019 changes in prevalence, incidence and DALY as outcomes.

 Results